anup-moitra/md102-intune-virtual-company-lab/05-application-deployment/microsoft-365-apps-autopilot-deployment.md

 8. Restart the device if required.
 9. Wait for Intune check-in and Office installation processing.

-If Outlook, Excel, or PowerPoint opens but does not activate, check:
+If Word, Excel, or PowerPoint opens but does not activate, check:

 1. User 01 license assignment.
 2. Office activation status.